dibope/mcserverstarter/README.md

 ![repo_secrets1](https://github.com/dibope/mcserverstarter/blob/main/.github/workflows/Images/repo_secrets1.jpg)

+> [!NOTE]
-> **Note:** These credentials are completely private and secure.
+> These credentials are completely private and secure.
 GitHub encrypts them and they cannot be viewed by anyone after you save them.

 ### Step 4: Test That It Works